 WhatsApp has been gaining popularity as a messaging platform since its inception, and WhatsApp Groups have become an effective way of efficiently communicating with some people simultaneously.
-But what if the Groups allow for in effective communication, they react in a dire lack of privacy.
-To smoothen out this issue, WhatsApp has now decided to add new Privacy Settings for Groups that will allow users to choose the Groups they wish to join, without being added to them arbitrarily.
+But what if the Groups allow for effective communication, they react in a dire lack of privacy.
+To smoothen this issue, WhatsApp has now decided to add new Privacy Settings for Groups that will allow users to choose the Groups they wish to join without being added arbitrarily.

 Needless to say, the new feature will enhance user privacy and control when it comes to Groups.
 This feature has already been rolling out to some devices today and shall go global within the next two weeks.